SebastianUA/lambda-s3-elastisearch/README.md

 - aws_role_session - If aws_profile_name is not set, this parameter MUST be specified as AWS IAM session for aws_role_name.

 ![Lambda_envs.png](https://github.com/SebastianUA/lambda-s3-elastisearch/blob/master/additional_files/pics/Lambda_envs.png)

+The AWS IAM policies and roles located at `./additional_files/iam` folder and can be used for that script.

 ## Authors